 But if your current site isn’t functioning well, it’s been years since your last website update, or you want to rebrand your small business, you should consider launching a whole new website.

-Toss Out What Marketing Isn’t Working
+Toss Out What Online Marketing Isn’t Working

-Spring cleaning is all about out with the old, in with the new — and this includes components of your overall marketing strategy.
-Just as you might sort through your clothing and donate the items that no longer fit, it’s time to get rid of the marketing components that just aren’t working for you.
+Spring cleaning is all about out with the old, in with the new — and this includes components of your overall online marketing strategy.
+Just as you might sort through your clothing and donate the items that no longer fit, it’s time to get rid of the online marketing components that just aren’t working for you.

 This means looking at your hard data or online analytics and measuring your ROI for all aspects of your marketing efforts — including print, radio, television, or online ads, social media campaigns, blogs and content marketing, paid search campaigns, Yellow Page listings, email marketing — if it’s a part of your marketing or advertising plan, it should be under scrutiny.